DarrylHewitt/Project_4/README.md

 ## Data Cleaning

-We pooled together the scattered files into a unified dataset and included an extra column to specify the car's make.
-We conducted a thorough check for any missing values and ran a quick statistical analysis using .describe() to spot outliers and potential errors.
+The separate files were pooled into a unified dataset and included an extra column to specify the car's make.
+A thorough check with conducted for any missing values and a quick statistical analysis was run using .describe() to spot outliers and potential errors.
 The refined dataset was then saved into a fresh CSV for easy access.